lgbouma/goumlab/content/blog/exoplanets/tessPointing.md

     on a roughly 10-by-10 degree patch of sky.
     When planets pass in front of the stars from our line of sight, the shadow cast on us is observed as a predictable brightness dip (check out [Planethunters](http://www.planethunters.org/) to see it for yourself).
+This leads to now over 1000 of the total 2000 known, with many more candidates counting.

 ###*This is all great, but why should you care about other planets?*
 ## The first indications of life on other planets could likely come from this planet discovery effort.
-This deserves another post in itself but basically: there are ways to detect gases in the atmospheres of other planets.
-Earth's atmosphere couldn't have the composition it does without multi-cellular organisms replenishing its oxygen supply (among other gases).
+This deserves another post in itself.
+The basic idea is: a planet passes in front of its host star (and we observe the "transiting" system as a single point of light on the sky).
+Some of the light passing through the exoplanet's atmosphere is absorbed by its gases, causing an observable shift in the spectrum of light from the system as we observe it.
+  Earth's atmosphere has "biosignature gases" - gases that couldn't maintain the abundances they do without a lifecycle replenishing them.[^fn-3]

 Studying the atmospheric spectra of exoplanets is a major step towards answering an age-old question: **are we alone?**

 ## The more we know about other planets, the more we can understand our own.